 The recently refurbished Giant Hall is stunning with it’s impressive life-size portraits.
 It’s a unique room which breaks tradition of displaying long-lost ancestors, but instead focuses on Maria Theresa’s living family at the time.
 She was also the only female ruler of the Habsburg family – Girl power!

 Mother to 16 children, she was a busy lady.
 To occupy her brood she had a garden built for her children to play opposite the Palace.
 Of course, this was no ordinary garden more of a lavish park.

 Built in the early 15th century, today the Imperial Gardens house a pavilion, open-air chess boards, children’s playground and café.

 Dazzle your kids with the sparkling crystals at Swarovski Crystal World (Swarovski Kristallwelten) in Wattens on the outskirts of Innsbruck.
 Most are aware of the famous brand, but you may not know that Daniel Swarovski founded the company back in 1895 in Tyrol.

 Recently re-opened after a major revamp in 2015, it’s a world of mesmerising fun for both kids and adults.
-On entry you’re greeted by a giants face in a manmade hill spouting a waterfall, where you walk into a fantasy world designed by Viennese artist Andrew Heller.
-It’s made up of a number of exhibits you can explore, the first being a large wall with twelve tons of crystals.
-This is followed by crystal works of art by many including Andy Warhol and Salvador Dali.
+On entry you’re greeted by a giants face in a manmade hill spouting a waterfall.
+Walk into a fantasy world designed by Viennese artist Andrew Heller.
+Explore the exhibits, the first being a large wall made from twelve tons of crystals.
+This is followed by crystal works of art by many artists including Andy Warhol and Salvador Dali.

 Have you ever wondered what it’s like to be inside a crystal?
-Well step into the Crystal Dome which uses 596 mirrors to show you.
+Well step into the Crystal Dome which uses 596 mirrors and be fully immersed.

 Wander underneath the outdoor Crystal Cloud made from 800,000 hand-mounted and enchanted floating crystals.
 This mystical masterpiece is the largest of its kind worldwide.